wp-plugins/woocommerce-google-adwords-conversion-tracking/readme.txt

 == Installation ==
 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to your Woocommerce Integrations Setings page
+3. Go to your Woocommerce Integrations Settings page

 == Frequently Asked Questions ==
 Any question?